 Ghana is not the only country where Google has an active development presence.
-A couple of years ago, the search engine giant opened a technology hub in the Lagos metropolitan area of Nigeria.
+The search engine giant has opened a free developers space in the Lagos metropolitan area of Nigeria.
 In Rwanda, the African Institute for Mathematical Sciences offers a machine learning university curriculum sponsored by Google.
 Nonetheless, Google has determined that AI will be the underlying technology driving the development of all its products, and this highlights the importance of the Accra lab.

 To understand why Google is interested in conducting AI research in Africa, it helps to review the reason the company chose the mega city of Lagos to build its largest technology hub in the continent.
 Anyone who is familiar with Lagos will tell you that life in this massive metropolis is chaotically amazing from an economic point of view; nonetheless, its labyrinth of communities is kept afloat thanks to a fierce entrepreneurial spirit.
 Making a living in Lagos is not easy; this is a task that requires plenty of tenacity and ingenuity, and these are business traits that Google likes to see in technology hubs.

 Problem-solving is the best way to advance the fields of AI and machine learning, and this is why tech firms such as Google, IBM and Microsoft are showing interest in setting up AI research centers in Africa, a region where there are many large-scale problems that need to be addressed.